-Ivi.
+- lxii.
 The proposed interventions in drainage areas will create various impacts, both positive and negative.
-Based on a screening, it will be determined whether an ESMP or ECOPs will have to be prepared and implemented to mitigate Project impacts during construction and operation.
+Based on environmental and social screening, it will be determined whether the environment assessment (EA) instrument for a subproject will be a full ESIA, an ESMP, or an ECOP based on the provisions of the Environment and Social Management Framework (ESMF) and Resettlement Policy Framework (RPF) of the project.
+The ESMF and RPF will guide the preparation of safeguards instruments for all subprojects.
+The EA instrument will have to be prepared and implemented to mitigate Project impacts during construction and operation and ensure that these are in compliance with WB OP 4.01 and OP 4.12.
 Construction impacts will thus be addressed by either an ECOP or ESMP, including sediment control, air and water quality management, noise and vibration, solid waste management, occupational health and safety, vehicular traffic management, and community health and safety.
 The ECOPs or ESMP will also include institutional arrangements and roles of the DPWH, MMDA, LGU (city and barangay) for its implementation to ensure its sustainability and effectiveness.
 Involuntary resettlement impacts on the other hand will be mitigated and managed by site-specific resettlement plans or action plans as a result of due diligence reports.
-Specific measures per pumping stations are presented as follows:

-a) Vitas Pumping Station
+Specific measures per pumping stations are presented as follows: - a) Vitas Pumping Station - TCLP testing, management and proper disposal of dredged materials from Estero de Vitas;

-- TCLP testing, management and proper disposal of dredged materials from Estero de Vitas; - Due diligence of disposal site of non-toxic dredged materials once identified by DPWH; - Disposal of dredged materials with hazardous components at Clark Sanitary landfill; - Conduct of due diligence of identified resettlement site for ISFs; - Coordination with LGU-Manila on the hauling of solid wastes collected at the pumping station; - Provision of railings in hazardous work area such as bridge at the flood gates of the pumping station; - Compliance with DENR environmental regulatory requirements such as securing the ECC and other environmental permits; and - Coordinate with Barangay 93 in managing traffic at Raxabago St. and Capulong St. leading to the pumping station and other community concerns.
+- Due diligence of disposal site of non-toxic dredged materials once identified by DPWH; - Disposal of dredged materials with hazardous components, if any, at Clark Sanitary landfill (sample testing of material to be dredged from Vitas Estero and the waterways of the other PY1 drainage areas) did not contain any hazardous components); - Conduct of final due diligence of identified resettlement site for ISFs; - Coordination with LGU-Manila on the hauling of solid wastes collected at the pumping station; - Provision of railings in hazardous work area such as bridge at the flood gates of the pumping station; - Compliance with DENR environmental regulatory requirements such as securing the ECC and other environmental permits; and - Coordinate with Barangay 93 in managing traffic at Raxabago St. and Capulong St. leading to the pumping station and other community concerns.